 Milwaukee Speeding Ticket Lawyer

-Speeding violations are a common type of traffic offense that our firm handles for clients.
+Speeding violations are a common type of traffic offense our firm handles for clients.
 Recall that Wisconsin’s basic speeding law prohibits driving at a speed greater than reasonable and prudent under the conditions.

-• 15 mph in alleys
+• 15 mph in school zones

 How Much Is a Speeding Ticket in Wisconsin?